Kernix13/pre-code-formatter/RegEx.md

 ## Colors and classes

-I do not want to add span tags around characters like `(){}[],;:`, etc. Therefore, all code not wrapped in a `span.color` tag will be white for dark code bloacks, and black for light code blocks.
+I do not want to add span tags around puctuation like `(){}[],;:`, etc. Therefore, all code not wrapped in a `span.color` tag will be white for dark code bloacks, and black for light code blocks.

 All languages seem to use light-blue for anything inside single-quotes, double-quotes, and backticks so I will use RegEx to add a `span.light-blue` around those symbols and their contents.